-In spite of speed, internet, streaming, easy access and even better classic CD players, the analog turntable is still there, though the comfort of the room contrasts with digital options.
-The tested cartridge will hope to answer some of the questions…
+In spite of the speed, internet, streaming, easy access, and even better classic CD players, the analog turntable is still here, because the comfort of the room contrasts with digital options.
+This review of the tested cartridge will hope to answer some of the most important questions…

-The price of this Nagaoka cartridge is directly competitive with Ortofon, who is a ruler in the sale of affordable cartridges in US market.
-As for MM cartridge, or as they are called “moving permalloy” in Nagaoka, they offer a spare needless for all cartridges, which makes it easy to replace the needle that is not possible with the MC model.
-Apart from the classic cartridges, it is possible to get it together with the headshell and this is a nice option as many tone arms allow such mounting.
+The price of this Nagaoka cartridge is competitive with Ortofon, who is a ruler in the sale of affordable cartridges in the US market.
+As for MM cartridges or as they are called in Nagaoka, “moving permalloy”, they offer a spare needle for all cartridges.
+This makes it easy to replace the needle, something that is not possible with the MC model.
+Apart from the classic cartridges, it is possible to put it together with the headshell and this is a nice option as many tonearms allow such mounting.

-The standard offer contains 6 models.
+The standard line of cartridges contains 6 models.
 MP-100, MP-110 (subject of this review), MP-150, MP-200, MP-300 and MP-500 top model.
-The price range is from 150 $ to 1000 $.
-When we leave the two most expensive models aside, all the other prices and qualities are appropriate for the US market.
-Rega and Pro-Ject turntables are the most common among our fans of analogue sound, and almost all those who come with the factoryinstalled cartridge would have profoundly benefited by installing a cartridge of 100 to 400 $ depending on the quality of the turntable.
+The prices range from about $100 to $1000.
+When we leave the two most expensive models aside, all the other prices and qualities are affordable for the majority of the US market.
+Rega and Pro-Ject turntables are the most common among our fans of analog sound, and almost all of those come with the factory-installed cartridge and would profoundly benefit from installing a cartridge of $100 to $400 depending on the quality of the turntable.

 - aluminum cantilever

 - frequency range 20 Hz – 20 kHz

 - recommended impedance: 47 kOhm